athleon-fitness/athleon-platform/docs/scoring-system-phase3.md

 - ✅ Responsive design and smooth UX
 - ✅ Production-ready UI

-The scoring system is now **fully integrated** into the ScorinGames platform! 🎉
+The scoring system is now **fully integrated** into the Athleon platform! 🎉